What type of roughage is best for your horse?

 How to assess hay quality in 4 steps!

 Forage quality can be determined to a limited extent by visual inspection of the forage.
 Visual inspection can include looking at:

 - Length of the seed head,

-Higher quality hays will have more leaves than stems, a short seed head, be green in colour, and smell fresh with no dust or mould.
+Higher quality hays will have more leaves than stems, a short seed head, be green in color, and smell fresh with no dust or mold.
 A more accurate evaluation of forage quality can be acquired via a laboratory analysis.
 First, a representative sample of forage is sent to the laboratory for chemical analysis.
 The results will then provide accurate determination of energy, protein, vitamin and mineral content.
-Laboratory analysis can also be used to determine the presence of harmful mould.
+Laboratory analysis can also be used to determine the presence of harmful mold.